arcus/Arcus_Labs_Orientation/arcus_orientation.md

 If you would like to learn more about using the Terminal/Command Line, check out the [New to Bash](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/Arcus_Labs_Orientation/main/new_to_bash.md) module for help getting started!

-When Internet Enabled Mode is "on", such files can be downloaded using a command line tool such as `wget`.
+When Internet Enabled mode is "on," such files can be downloaded using a command line tool such as `wget`.
 However, the more secure way to download files to your Arcus lab is to use the Install Tool.
 Below is a screenshot of the Install Tool with the **Download** option selected.
 We've entered the URL of a reference file from the [National Cancer Institute Genomic Data Commons](https://gdc.cancer.gov/about-data/gdc-data-processing/gdc-reference-files) and renamed it to `Antibody_Description_Files_for_TCGA_RPPA_Data_(v36)`.

 ![ ](media/install_ref_file_v2.png)